Government procurement in Russia: Electronic procurement

 The Electronic procurement system in Russia was introduced for the first time in 2006, when it was used for incidental, minor tenders.
 However, it was not until 2009 that the transition process started of shifting to electronic tenders as the main form of conducting public procurement.
 Since then, the share of electronic tenders in the public procurement sector has been steadily increasing.
 As of 2016, 56,5% of procurement orders were realised in the form of an electronic tender.

 As of 2018, there is strong support for transferring 100% of public procurement orders into the electronic format.
 The main argument in support of this process is the increased transparency and lower rates of corruption associated with electronic tenders.
-On the 2018 All-Russian Government Procurement Forum in Moscow, propositions were made to use the blockchain technology for public procurement.
+On the 2018 All-Russian Government Procurement Forum in Moscow, propositions were made to use blockchain technology for public procurement.
 Blockchain has already been tested for procurement orders of medicaments in Novgorod oblast and, according to Sergey Gorkov, "all the questions regarding the medicaments are precise, clear, and very quick to solve".
 As part of the same forum, the head of the Federal Treasury (Russian: Федеральное казначейство) Roman Artyukhin announced that, starting 1 January 2019, all the paper procurement orders will become history.

 In the February 2017 report by Andrey Khramkin, the director of the Public Procurement Institute, the next steps in the process of transition to the all-electronic procurement system are outlined:...the following actions are expected:1.
 Further integration of state budget, tax, judicial and other databases with the data from unified information system (in order to decrease the number of documents attached to the bids and in order to facilitate inspections of authenticity of data provided by participants).2.
 Creation of universal unified platform which would host all state and municipal goods and resources to be distributed according to a competitive procedure (procurement, privatization, sale of lease rights, concession, etc.) 3.
 Transition of all forms of procurement to the electronic form and paperless document flow.